pavel-nicovala/pokedex-test-app/README.md

 - Ensure there is sufficient test coverage of an appropriate level
 - Fix any flaky tests
 - Report any bugs you might come across

+## TypeScript

+Both the client and server are written in TypeScript for improved type safety and developer experience.
+Type definitions are shared where applicable, and the codebase follows strict TypeScript configuration for maximum type safety.